Finance: 10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, TSLA)

 Here is what you need to know.

 Mnuchin throws cold water on a tax hike for the wealthy.
-Treasury Secretary Steven Mnuchin said on ABC News' "This Week," "I have never heard Steve [Bannon] mention that," in regards to a report Bannon wanted to raise taxes on the wealthy to pay for middle class tax cuts.
+Treasury Secretary Steven Mnuchin said on ABC News' "This Week," "I have never heard Steve mention that," referring to a report that the White House chief strategist, Steve Bannon, wanted to raise taxes on the wealthy to pay for middle-class tax cuts.

 Inflationary pressures in China steadied.
-Consumer prices in China rose 1.5% in June, unchanged from May, according to data released on Monday by the National Bureau of Statistics.
+Consumer prices in China rose by 1.5% in June, unchanged from May, according to data released Monday by the National Bureau of Statistics.

 Britain's businesses are slumping.
 The latest BDO Output Index, which indicates how businesses expect their order books to develop over the next three months, fell from 95.4 in May to 94.9 in June, leaving business output at a four-year low.